Is Matlab Free?

 It is a high-level matrix language with functions, control statements, data structures, input/output, and object-oriented programming features.

 This comprises of tools and facilities such as working with variables, importing/exporting dataset in your workspace.

 3. Handle Graphics

-This is high-level commands available in MATLAB for 2-D & 3-D visualizations, animation, image processing, and presentation graphics.
+These is high-level commands available in Matlab for 2-D & 3-D visualizations, animation, image processing, and presentation graphics.
 Low-level commands are also available to make you capable of customizing the appearance of the graph.

 4. Mathematical Function Library

 There is a huge number of mathematical functions available in Matlab.
 From elementary functions like sine, cosine, tan, sum, etc. to complex and advanced functions like Bessel function, eigenvalue/eigenvector of the matrix, matrix inverse, etc.

 It’s a library that allows you to write C and Fortran programs, which can interact with Matlab.
 It’s a way of calling routines from Matlab.
 Matlab is not open-source software.
 However, the student version (individual license) of Matlab costs $50 for students and $150 for home users.
 The commercial version of Matlab will cost approx. 11 lakh INR.